 Q: What does a day in the life of a salesperson look like?

-Salespeople typically spend a lot of time on the phone, in email, communicating with partners that help fulfill orders (think: distributors, brokers, third-party logistics companies, etc.), and in technology-related tools that help with these processes.
+Salespeople typically spend a lot of time on the phone and on email.
+They typically communicate with partners that help fulfill orders (think: distributors, brokers, third-party logistics companies, etc.), and in technology-related tools that help with these processes.
 Technology tools typically include but are not necessarily limited to CRMs (Customer Relationship Management systems, like Salesforce or Hubspot).